Obexor/TuneScout/README.md

 ### 3. **What happens if metadata is missing?**
    The app uses default values (e.g., "Unknown Title", "Unknown Artist") if metadata is not provided.

+### 4. **How does the equalizer work?**
+   The equalizer allows users to adjust audio frequencies to enhance playback.
+Users can save their custom settings and apply them to any song.

 ---

 ## 🤝 Contributions